 Personal Experience

 While servant leadership and persuasive communication may be effective in some instances, they don't always guarantee success.
 As the founder and director of a faith-based organization, Grace Sufficient Organization (GSO), I have found that even with the best of intentions, there will always be people who will oppose your ideas, no matter how clear and convincing your arguments are.
 Sometimes, people's opinions are so entrenched that no amount of persuasive communication will sway them.
 Moreover, in some cases, modifying the message to fit the audience's unique requirements and preferences might not be practical.
-For instance, if the message goes against the core beliefs of the audience, then it is unlikely that they will be persuaded, no matter how well the message is presented.
+For instance, if the message goes against the audience's core beliefs, then it is unlikely that they will be persuaded, no matter how well the message is presented.

 In addition, while it is important to bring about change, it is equally important to maintain the integrity and reputation of the organization.
 Traditional organizations would worry about being mindful of their brand image to ensure that their stakeholders perceive them positively.
-While faith-based organizations are committed to bringing about positive change, they also need to make sure that they are not alienating their audience or damaging their reputation in the process.
+While faith-based organizations are committed to bringing about positive change, they also need to ensure that they are not alienating their audience or damaging their reputation.
 The motivation behind the avoidance approach is discussed in the article "Servant Leadership and Follower's Voice: The Roles of Followers Felt Responsibility for Constructive Change" (2019).
 The statements made by the author, Ghulam Ali, and the peers raise an important point about the influence of servant leaders on individuals who are avoidance-motivated and tend to use prohibitive forms of voice since it is easy to see how such individuals may perceive that servant leaders have a lower level of influence on them.
 However, I would argue that this perception is misguided and based on a narrow understanding of what it means to be a servant leader.

-Research has shown that servant leaders can be highly effective in motivating and engaging their team members, including those who are avoidance-motivated.
+Research has shown that servant leaders can be highly effective in motivating and engaging their team members, including avoidance-motivated ones.
 This is because servant leaders prioritize the needs of their team members and create a supportive environment where individuals feel valued and heard.
-By doing so, they inspire trust and loyalty in their team members, which in turn leads to increased influence and effectiveness.
-Leaders need to understand the motivations and communication styles of their team members, but this does not mean that they should change their leadership approach to cater to every individual's preferences.
-Instead, leaders should create a culture of open communication and collaboration where all team members feel empowered to voice their concerns and ideas.
-This approach will not only improve the effectiveness of servant leaders but also benefit the organization as a whole.
+By doing so, they inspire trust and loyalty in their team members, leading to increased influence and effectiveness.
+Leaders need to understandir team members' motivations and communication styleir team members' motivations and communication styles, but this does not mean they should change their leadership approach to cater to every individual's preferences.
+Instead, leaders should create a open communication and collaboration culture where all team members feel empowered to voice their concerns and ideas.
+This approach will improve the effectiveness of servant leaders and benefit the organization as a whole.
 While the concerns raised by the authors, Ghulam Ali, and his peers are valid, I strongly believe that servant leaders can be highly influential and effective in motivating and engaging their team members, regardless of their communication styles.
 Servant leaders prioritize the needs of their team members and work towards creating a collaborative and supportive environment that empowers every member to contribute and thrive.
 This leadership style is not just about giving orders but also about leading by example and making sure that everyone has a voice in the decision-making process.
 In my opinion, servant leadership is essential for the growth and success of any organization, as it promotes a culture of inclusivity and mutual respect.
 Therefore, I respectfully disagree with the authors' stance and firmly believe that servant leadership is a valuable approach that every leader should strive to emulate.

 Essential Elements of Servant Leadership